bandprotocol/bandchain-docs/docs/develop/04-custom-scripts/02-oracle-script/02-tutorial.md

 version and dependencies of the package.
 By default, Cargo checks dependencies on crates.io.
 Therefore, when adding a crate, we only need to add the crate name and version to the `Cargo.toml`.

-When creating an oracle script, two main dependencies are required:
+When creating a data script, two main dependencies are required:
 [owasm-kit](https://docs.rs/owasm-kit/0.1.13/owasm_kit/) and [obi](https://docs.rs/obi/latest/obi/).

 An example is shown below: